All of our content is written by humans, not robots. Learn More

 Lottery and Prize Scams

-Have you ever received a call or message claiming you’ve won a lottery or a major prize in a sweepstakes event?
+Have you ever received a call or message claiming you’ve won a lottery or a major prize in a sweepstakes event such as Publishers Clearing House?
 Before you jump for joy, you realize there’s one problem.
 You never entered.
 The other issue is that they’re saying you’ll need to make a one-time payment for fees and taxes to receive the reward.

 Did You Know: Lottery and sweepstakes scams make up 4.4 percent of total scams, and they impact the citizens of Alaska the most.
 You can learn more in our article on the most common fraud in your state.